TovarischPootis/Nutscript_Plugins/README.md

 # GMTeleportPoints
 This plugin allows admins/gms to set up teleport points across the map.
 Allowing for quick teleportation and navigation.
 For convenience, use /gmtpmenu.

+# chatColorFix
+This plugin was made by Sample Name (Sample Name#2010).
+It fixes the chatbox colour setting, which is currently broken in default NS (both 1.1 and 1.1-beta).
+If you want to customize the chat color, use this plugin to avoid errors